zuccha/homebrewery-assets/Sunbathed Cave/Sunbathed Cave (EN).md

 A large passage descends into the earth along a steep path of uneven rocky steps.
 The dim light around the party fades, and only darkness awaits ahead.
 }}

 The north chamber is not visible from the crossways.
 The players must first descend a steep tunnel to reach the ogres’ lair.
 If the players enter the chamber, they must succeed on a DC 10 Dexterity (Stealth) check or the sleeping ogres wake up.
-The DC increases by 5 for each of the following or similar actions the players may have performed: breaking the lock on the storage closet, fighting the myconids in the pantry, burning the spiderwebs, or entering with a bright light source.
+The DC increases by 5 for each of the following or similar actions the players may have performed earlier in the cave: breaking the lock on the storage closet, fighting the myconids in the pantry, burning the spiderwebs, or entering the room with a bright light source.

 {{descriptive
 A vast, mostly round chamber opens before you.
 The walls are covered with star musk, and a clear pool of water rests along the right side.
 At the far end lies a mound of collected treasures.
 Two ogres sleep on makeshift beds.
 }}

-The ogres are hostile toward intruders but can be bribed with a sufficient amount of meat of any kind, provided the players are not carrying bright light and are able to speak with them.
+The ogres are hostile toward intruders, but can be bribed to let the players pass, share information, or remain neutral if offered enough meat.
+Convincing them requires a DC 20 Charisma (Persuasion) check, reduced by 1 for each dead Medium-sized creature the players offer as food.
+A successful check makes them indifferent and willing to trade the mirror in their possession for the meat.
+The ogres still refuse bright light and turn hostile if threatened or illuminated.

 **Fighting the Ogres.** Berto is an **ogre**, and Cambero is an **ogrillon ogre**.
 They are hungry and focus on the most appealing target.
 Once per fight, Berto can use his Reaction to slam his club against the floor, causing stalactites to fall in the center of the chamber.
 All creatures within a 3-meter radius must succeed on a DC 15 Dexterity saving throw or take 1d6 piercing damage and 1d6 bludgeoning damage, taking half on a success.

-A player can also try to collapse the stalactites by spending an Action and succeeding on a DC 17 Strength check, provided they notice the hazard.
+A player can also try to collapse the stalactites by spending an Action and succeeding on a DC 15 Strength check, provided they notice the hazard.

 **Star Musk.** The walls of the chamber are covered with _star musk_.
 If the players manage to illuminate the chamber with sunlight, patches of star musk begin to glow and turn a bright golden yellow.
 The players can harvest 1 kilogram of musk after 3-5 minutes of exposure.